danielbloy/pico-interactive-halloween/README.md

 # pico-interactive-halloween

+Please see my website [Code Club Adventures](http://codeclubadventures.com/) for more coding materials.

 Moved from https://github.com/danielbloy/pico-interactive/halloween/2024

 My daughter loves Halloween and after Halloween 2022 (she was 8 years old at the